 Visiting these amazing locations, I could not help but think about the people in my life that may have passed up an opportunity like this because of their accessibility issues.
 They may have denied themselves of the experience of a lifetime by assuming that these places were not accessible for them.

 Everyone should have the right to travel and experience what different cultures have to offer.
 Obstacles like physical, sensory, and mental disabilities should not prevent tourism.
 Age should not stop someone from traveling.
 Some people don’t get to experience traveling until later on in their life.
 Why not make it more accessible?
 Top Disabled holidays abroad have become possible.

-Well, I have news for you.
 There are so many places to visit in Costa Rica that are fully accessible.
 Thanks to the implementation of a law called Law 7600 (Law on Equal Opportunities for Persons with Disabilities), Costa Rica has become an accessible tourism destination.

-Here are five of the many accessible places I visited.
+Here are five of the best accessible places I visited.
 They are all members of the The Costa Rican Accessible Tourism Network whose mission is to “unite people, organizations, and companies to make visible, raise awareness and support the development of accessible tourism for people with disabilities, giving solidity to the links of the “accessibility chain” that guarantees a satisfactory leisure experience for all people.”

 Coffee production plays a key role in Costa Rica’s history.
 Costa Rica is what it is because of coffee.
 It plays a huge part in their history.
 Whether you want to plant a tree, learn about the growing stages of the coffee bean, or pick the beans yourselves, you will get a firsthand look at coffee production on a working coffee farm.

 Espiritu Santo Coffee Tour en Naranjo is in the center of Naranjo, on the way to La Fortuna of San Carlos; just 10 minutes away from Sarchí.While at the farm, you will be educated on the four stages of the coffee bean.